-Travellers flock here to witness the solar farm, the international Yabby Races and the natural attraction of the Barcoo and Thompson rivers joining forces to form Coopers Creek northwest of the pub.
+Travellers flock here to witness the solar farm, the International Yabby Races and the natural attraction of the Barcoo and Thomson River’s joining forces to form Coopers Creek northwest of the pub.

-With the town home to just 40 locals, the pub now provides for canoeing and fishing enthusiasts who venture west to access the nearby spring fed Gregory River, which flows all year round with barramundi and sooty grunter.
+With the town home to just 40 locals, the pub provides for canoeing and fishing enthusiasts who venture west to access the nearby spring-fed Gregory River, which flows year-round with barramundi and sooty grunter.

 Have you visited any of these iconic outback pubs?
 Which is your favourite?